Memory in humans and deep language models: Linking hypotheses for model augmentation: Introduction

 Transformer model architectures \cite{vaswaniAttentionAllYou2017} have become an indispensable tool in several domains, such as natural language processing \cite{wolf2019huggingface}, image processing \cite{khanTransformersVisionSurvey2022} and reinforcement learning \cite{luketinaSurveyReinforcementLearning2019, meloTransformersAreMetaReinforcement2022}.
 A widely acknowledged scaling limitation of the self-attention mechanism is that its computational complexity scales quadratically with the size of the attention window.
 This limits the model's ability to capture long-range dependencies in data such as books, scientific articles, or code.
 Several efficient Transformers have been proposed to address this principal limitation \cite{tayEfficientTransformersSurvey2020}.
 A subset of these focus on augmenting the network with an external memory, which we henceforth refer to as memory-augmented Transformers \cite{raeCompressiveTransformersLongRange2019, guuREALMRetrievalAugmentedLanguage2020, fanAugmentingTransformersKNNBased2021, yogatamaAdaptiveSemiparametricLanguage2021}.
 Notably, knowledge in artificial neural networks (ANNs) is thought to be implicitly stored in the parameters of a pre-trained model, requiring ever-larger networks to store more facts \cite{nematzadehMemoryHumanArtificial2020,stephenson_geometry_2021}.
 In memory-augmented Transformers, however, information is more explicitly stored in an external memory and retrieved when making predictions.
 This may increase the capacity of the network to represent knowledge about the world, in addition to helping it capture information over long temporal durations.
 Unlike temporal convolutions, which require a pre-specified width, external memories can be stored for arbitrary durations and retrieved when relevant.

 This property is also true of human memory, which demonstrates the remarkable ability to generalize over an immense amount of information in written documents and over events in one’s life.
 The rich literature on memory in psychology and neuroscience presents ample opportunities for augmenting ANNs with biologically-inspired memory.
 Here, we aim to lay some groundwork for understanding memory across fields, and describe some practical considerations for effectively integrating findings from cognitive neuroscience into Transformers, with a particular focus on language models (LMs).
+However, note that several of these considerations can be applied to other models and domains in AI.
 Finally, we provide an empirical demonstration of evaluating a memory augmentation strategy for GPT-2 \cite{radfordLanguageModelsAre} using human behavioral data and identify its limitations and strengths to inform future research.